 You surge with ancestral power, temporarily embodying all the strengths of both elvenkind and humankind simultaneously, and transforming into a paragon of both races, something greater than elf or human alone.
 Unlike with most polymorph effects, your basic form does not change, so you keep all extraordinary and supernatural abilities of your half-elven form as well as all of your gear.

 For the duration of the spell, you receive a +2 enhancement bonus to Dexterity and Intelligence and are treated as if you possessed any one feat for which you meet the prerequisites, chosen when you cast this spell.
+The first time each day that you cast this spell, you must select a feat and make all the associated choices that come with it.
+Once that choice is made, it is set for the day and additional castings must make the exact same decisions.

 School transmutation; Level magus 3, paladin 3, sorcerer/wizard 4, witch 4